junxit/us-congress-bills-115/metadata.md

 - 2018-05-09 — On agreeing to the resolution Agreed to without objection. (text: CR H3866)
 - 2018-05-09 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H3866)
 - 2018-05-10 — Received in the Senate.
+- 2018-05-16 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S2733)
+- 2018-05-16 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S2733)